utkuufuk/oh-my-repos/README.md

 pull --dir="/path/to/your/repos/"
 ```

-You can edit the [`~/.config/oh-my-repos/config.json`](config.json) file to specify a default path in order to run the script without any argument:
+If you specified a default path in [`~/.config/oh-my-repos/config.json`](config.json) file, you can run the script without an argument:
 ```
 pull
 ```